dstarrago/virtual-vivarium/README.md

 # artificial-vivarium

-A simulated playground where artificial creatures grow and reproduce in order to test the principles of intelligent behavior
+A virtual playground where artificial agents grow, reproduce and evolve in order to test complex behavior emergence principles

 This was an Artificial Life project developed in 1998 in Borland Delphi for Microsoft Windows.
 The component package SimToolsPackage includes components that allow visual design of the arena where the simulation takes places.
 The visual components are
 - Creature: artificial life entity